 IPad is a wonderful gadget that you can use in a multitude of ways.
-However, as an artist you are mainly going to be using it with Procreate.
+However, as an artist you are mainly going to be using it with drawing apps, among which Procreate is probably the best one.
 This drawing app has become a game changer in the last couple of years.
 It brought new possibilities and opened alternative ways to create digital art to thousands of creative artists.

 In case you did not know, Procreate is an iPad exclusive.
 It is only available on iPads and iOS.
 This means you cannot use it on Windows or Android.
 This creates a situation where artists who want to work in Procreate need to get Apple’s tablet first.
 That is when the main questions rise:

 Yes.
-If you plan on working and creating digital art, Procreate alone is enough reason to get an iPad.
+If you plan on working and creating digital art, Procreate alone is enough reason to buy an iPad.
 Procreate provides so much creative freedom, that getting an iPad is 100% worth it.
 In fact, there are multiple other reasons why you should get one.
-More about them here.
+More about them right bellow.

 1. iPad’s high prices vs Procreate’s creative opportunities